 In this guide, we will explore all the various ways for you to convert Word documents to HTML.
-We are the experts at converting Microsoft Word documents to HTML with over 15 years of experience.
-We have several tools to help you convert your documents to clean web pages:
+We are experts at converting Microsoft Word documents to HTML with over 20 years of experience.
+We have several tools to help you convert and process your documents to clean HTML:

-- Word To HTML – our Web App great for quick clean-ups (paste content and process), upload Word documents and convert it to HTML etc
+- Word To HTML – our Web App is great for quick clean-ups (paste content and process), uploading Word documents, and converting them to HTML

-- Doc Converter Pro Desktop – the perfect choice for batch converting on Windows Desktop
+- Doc Converter Pro Desktop – the perfect choice for document batch converting on Windows Desktop

 - Doc Converter Pro Web App – the best choice if you need to bulk convert and process documents online

 - Doc Converter Pro API – for programmers looking to add document conversion to their Apps